moka-guys/mokabed/LiveBedfiles/Pan5132_LogFile.md

 This was caused due to duplicate regions in Pan5117.bed, Pan3610.bed and Pan3608.bed Naming of 6 GREM1_SCG5 region from Pan5117 also simplified.

+## Add warning
+Warning added to Logfile in earlier steps to avoid repeating similar error in future BED files.